UAV-Assisted Wireless Communications: An Experimental Analysis of A2G and G2A Channels: Related Work

-In \cite{8411465}, the authors reviewed empirical models for the A2G and A2A propagation channels.
-Then it classifies the UAV channel modeling approaches as deterministic, stochastic, and geometric–stochastic models.
-In \cite{8981931}, the authors present an experimental result on how the height of the receiver affects Radio Frequency (RF) signal propagation over the sea; they concluded that it has a major impact on the present capacity and range of the radio link.
-In \cite{7928222}, the authors proposed an architecture of a new model for the A2G channel.
-The modeling is based on 10MHz channel-sounding flight measurements.
+In~\cite{8411465}, the authors reviewed empirical models for the A2G and A2A propagation channels.
+Then, they classified the UAV channel modeling approaches as deterministic, stochastic, and geometric–stochastic models.
+In~\cite{8981931}, the authors present experimental results on how the height of the receiver affects Radio Frequency~(RF) signal propagation over the sea and the capacity of the radio link.
+In~\cite{7928222}, the authors proposed an architecture of a new model for the A2G channel.
+The modeling is based on 10~MHz channel-sounding flight measurements.
 The key advantage of the proposed A2G channel modeling approach is its flexibility to a wide range of potential ground station deployment scenarios.
-In \cite{8740242}, experimental results in different environments utilizing commercial Long-Term Evolution (LTE) deployments were conducted to evaluate the variation of the mean Angle of Arrival (AoA) and Angular Spread (AS) with flying altitude.
-The authors of the deployment scenarios in \cite{8740242} used sixteen antennas and LTE cellular signals, to experimentally evaluate the performance of the A2G channel, taking into account the UAV altitude variation.
-Maximum ratio combining and conventional beamforming techniques have been compared with a single antenna system. \cite{inproceedings}, presented an experimental measurement campaign for the A2G channel at 10MHz and provided results on measured channel characterization.
-The desired measurements have been made with short (30 m -- 330 m) and long (9 Km-11 Km) distances between the receiver and the transmitter.
-In \cite{6214705}, measurements with a helium balloon in stationary positions at altitudes up to 500 m have been considered for the A2G channel model.
-The Euclidean distance between the base station and the receiver was 1900 m.
-The experiments have been conducted using passive sounding of UMTS and GSM signals in an urban environment at a central carrier frequency of 2120 MHz.
-A statistical model for AG channels in urban Environments and carrier frequency range from 200 MHz to 5 GHz was proposed in \cite{1683399}.
-Using RSSI values, in \cite{yanmaz6162389}, the authors calculated the path loss exponent for AG networks while the UAV was flying over both an open field and a campus area.
-The authors also measured the UDP throughput of the Air-Ground-Air (AGA) links.
+In~\cite{8740242}, experimental results in commercial Long-Term Evolution~(LTE) deployments were conducted to evaluate the variation of the mean Angle of Arrival~(AoA) and Angular Spread~(AS) with flying altitude.
+The authors of ~\cite{8740242} used sixteen antennas and LTE cellular signals, to experimentally evaluate the performance of the A2G channel, taking into account the UAV altitude variation.
+Maximum ratio combining and conventional beamforming techniques have been compared with a single antenna system.
+In~\cite{inproceedings}, an experimental measurement campaign for the A2G channel at 10~MHz is presented at short (30~m~--~330~m) and long (9~km~--11~km) distances between the receiver and the transmitter.
+In~\cite{6214705}, measurements with a helium balloon in stationary positions at altitudes up to 500~m have been considered for the A2G channel model.
+The Euclidean distance between the base station and the receiver was 1900~m.
+The experiments have been conducted using passive sounding of Universal Mobile Telecommunications System (UMTS) and Global System for Mobile Communications (GSM) signals in an urban environment at a central carrier frequency of 2120~MHz.
+Using RSSI values, in~\cite{yanmaz6162389}, the authors calculated the path loss exponent for A2G networks while the UAV was flying over both an open field and a campus area.
+The authors also measured the UDP throughput of the Air-Ground-Air~(AGA) links.\looseness=-1